Jenaro Quesada, 1st Marquis of Miravalles: Military career

-He distinguished himself often in the Carlist war, but his promotion was slow, and he declined to have anything to do with politics.
-He confined himself to his duties as a soldier, always fighting on the side of governments against Carlist, Republican and Progressive uprisings.
-He only became a General of Division in 1853, and at the head of the Madrid garrison, he fought hard in 1854 to avert the triumph of Espartero, General O'Donnell, who publicly recognized his gallant conduct.
+He distinguished himself in the Carlist war, but his promotion was slow, and he declined to have anything to do with politics.
+He confined himself to his duties as a soldier, fighting on the side of governments against Carlist, Republican and Progressive uprisings.
+Quesada became a General of Division in 1853, and at the head of the Madrid garrison, he fought in 1854 to avert the triumph of Espartero, General O'Donnell, who publicly recognized his gallant conduct.

 When the war in Morocco broke out, O'Donnell gave Quesada the command of a division, which played so conspicuous a part in that campaign and at the battle of Wad el Ras, that its commander was made Lieutenant General and Grand Cross of Charles III.

 He was director-general of the Guardia Civil (Civil Guard) when the military rebellion of June 22, 1866 broke out in Madrid and, after he had been wounded in the leg, he remained at the head of the loyal troops until the insurgents were crushed.
 He did not accept any military post during the revolution until General Serrano in 1874 offered him the direction of the staff, and he only accepted it after clearly stating that he was a royalist and partisan of King Alfonso XII of Spain.

-In his long and brilliant career le never swerved from his steadfast resolve to be mixed up in any political or military intrigues or pronunciamientos.
+Quesada never swerved from his steadfast resolve to be mixed up in any political or military intrigues or pronunciamientos.
 To use his own words, "not even to restore my king."

 As soon as the king was restored, the government of Antonio Cánovas del Castillo made Quesada the first General-in-chief of the army in central Spain, and in February 1875 general-in-chief of the army of the North.
 With the assistance of another officer who also had never dabbled in pronunciamientos, General O'Ryan, Quesada restored discipline in the armies confronting Infante Carlos, and for twelve months concerted and conducted the operations that forced the pretender to retire into France and his followers to lay down their arms.
 The government confided to the Marquis of Miravalles the difficult task of ruling the Northern Provinces for several years after the war, and he succeeded in conciliating the sympathies in the Basque Provinces and Navarre, though the penalty for their last rising had been the loss of most of their ancient liberties or fueros.